wangzi0928-png/cp1-repository-setup-YOUR-GITHUB-Mot/README.md

 # Classmate fight (game project)
-a small JS game, use to create this game run this website game in vscode go to terminal if you want to do anychange
+a small JS game, use to create this game run this website game using chrome use nodejs if you want to do anychange